FeaturesPluginsDocs & SupportCommunityPartners

 • Rome Fetcher.
 Allows the retrieval of feeds via HTTP.

-3. In the Name and Location panel, accept all the defaults.
-Note that the library wrapper module project will be housed within the module suite project.
-You could also house it somewhere else, but for versioning purposes it is a good idea to put it within the module suite project.
-Also note that the feedreader-suite module suite project is selected in the Add to Module Suite drop-down.
+1. In the Name and Location panel, accept all the defaults.
+The library wrapper module project will be stored within the application project.
+You could also store it somewhere else, but for versioning purposes it is a good idea to put it within the application project.
+Therefore, the FeedReader application project is selected in the Add to Module Suite drop-down.
 Click Next.

-4. In the Basic Module Configuration panel, accept all the defaults.
+1. In the Basic Module Configuration panel, type org.jdom as the code name base and leave all the other defaults unchanged.
 Click Finish.
 The new library wrapper module project opens in the IDE and displays in the Projects window.
+You should now see the following in the Projects window:

 Creating the Module Project

-2. In the Name and Location panel, type FeedReader in Project Name.
-Accept all the defaults.
+1. In the Name and Location panel, type FeedReader in Project Name.
+Accept all the other defaults.
 Click Next.

 The IDE creates the FeedReader project.
 The project contains all of the module's sources and project metadata, such as the project's Ant build script.
 The project opens in the IDE.
 You can view its logical structure in the Projects window (Ctrl-1) and its file structure in the Files window (Ctrl-2).
 The Projects window should now show the following: